vince-nyanga/vince-nyanga.github.io/_posts/2023-10-22-implementing-outbox-pattern-using-nservicebus.md

 ---
-title: "Implementing the outbox pattern in NServiceBus"
+title: "Implementing the outbox pattern using NServiceBus"
-excerpt: "In this post, I will show you how you can implement the outbox pattern in NServiceBus"
+excerpt: "In this post, I will show you how you can implement the outbox pattern using NServiceBus."
 date: 2023-10-22
 header:
   overlay_image: /images/nservicebus/nservicebus.png